melezhik/outthentic/README.md

     # downstream story hook:
     push our @$state, 'I was here'

-Of course more proper approaches for state sharing could be used as singeltones or something else.

 ## Story variables accessors

-There are some variables exposed to hooks API, they could be useful:
+There are some useful variables exposed by hooks API:

 * `project_root_dir()` - Root directory of outthentic project.